install.packages("synthpop")

 Some imputation methods for continuous variables sample the synthetic values from the observed variable.
 Since re-using observed values may worsen privacy risks, smoothing can be applied such that there is additional randomness in the values that end up in the synthetic data.
 The smoothing argument expects a character string with the smoothing method per variable.

 We will first create synthetic data with a relatively simple, parametric, synthesis model.
-To this end, we need to decide on a parametric model to synthesize each variable, which can be done my specifying method = "parametric" in the call to syn().
-This implies that continuous variables are synthesized using a linear model that preserves the marginal distribution even in the case of non-normality.
+To this end, we need to decide on a parametric model to synthesize each variable, which can be done by specifying method = "parametric" in the call to syn().
+The "parametric" method in synthpop uses the "normrank" method for continuous variables.
+This method synthesizes continuous variables with an extension of a linear regression model that preserves the marginal distribution of the variables under deviations from normality.
+That is, skewness or other deviations are preserved along with linear relationships with other variables, without requiring complex modelling.
 Specifically, normrank first transforms the observed data to standard normal quantiles based on the relative ranks of the values.
 Subsequently, a linear regression model is fitted on these quantiles using all predictors that were synthesized previously.
 Finally, synthetic values are drawn from the observed data by backtransforming the synthetic quantiles to ranks, and matching the ranks with the observed data.
-Categorical variables with two categories are synthesized with a logistic regression model and categorical variables with more than two categories are synthesized using ordered or unordered polytomous regression (which is an extension to logistic regression for more than two categories), depending on whether the categories are ordered or not, respectively.
+This approach better approximates the marginal (univariate) distribution of the observed data in case of non-normality, but distorts linear relationships between variables.
+For this reason, we set the default parametric method to "norm" in the script below.

 syn_param <- syn(